Commodore Barry Bridge

-The Commodore Barry Bridge (also known as the Commodore John Barry Bridge or John Barry Bridge) is a cantilever bridge that spans the Delaware River from Chester, Pennsylvania to Bridgeport, New Jersey, in Logan Township.
+The Commodore John Barry Bridge (commonly known as the Commodore Barry Bridge or simply the Commodore Barry) is a cantilever bridge that spans the Delaware River from Chester, Pennsylvania to Bridgeport, New Jersey, in Logan Township.
 It is named after John Barry, an American Revolutionary War hero and Philadelphia resident.

 Along with the Betsy Ross Bridge, the Ben Franklin Bridge and the Walt Whitman Bridge, the Commodore Barry Bridge is one of the four toll bridges connecting the metropolitan Philadelphia region with southern New Jersey owned by the Delaware River Port Authority.
 Originally designed to connect with a now-cancelled freeway, the limited-access bridge has recently been retrofitted to better serve the local area.
 Between 2007 and 2011, both the Delaware River Port Authority and the Pennsylvania Department of Transportation, in conjunction with the Chester Redevelopment Authority, built a pair of entrance-exit ramps that allowed motorists, primarily heavy truck traffic, to access the Chester Waterfront, via PA 291 and Flower Street (via West 9th Street (US 13)) from I-95.
 Other improvements, such as deck joint replacement, concrete patching (on the approaches), and other safety and engineering improvements are either ongoing or have been completed.

 The bridge replaced the Chester-Bridgeport Ferry, a ferry service that from July 1, 1930 to February 1, 1974, was the sole means of crossing the Delaware River from Delaware County, Pennsylvania to Gloucester County, New Jersey.
 The Chester side of the ferry service experienced the Wade Dump fire and SuperFund cleanup, and has since become the city-owned Barry Bridge Park with the adjacent Subaru Park (home of the Major League Soccer's Philadelphia Union franchise) being opened in 2010.